maria-okoledova394/yandex-practicum/predict_car_accident_along_the_selected_route/README.md

 3. Analyze the results, compare quality metric, time of work, features importance.
 4. Conclude is it possible to create an accident risk assessment system.

+### Conclusion
+The best model is CatBoostClassifier model with f1 = 0.69 in the test sample.

+The current model predicts slightly better than the basic one.
+On this dataset, the task of creating an adequate risk assessment system cannot be resolved.
+Perhaps it is possible to create good accident forecasting system if add features: the speed of the car at the time of the accident, age, experience of the driver.

 ### Libraries used
 `pandas`, `scikit-learn`, `CatBoost`, `Matplotlib`, `SQLAlchemy`, `seaborn`